-- You need to summarize many different injuries and surgeries in a short amount of time, in which case we will typically recommend a Digital Injury Summary equiped with 2D animations, illustrations, and other exhibits.
+- You need to summarize many different injuries and surgeries in a short amount of time, in which case we will typically recommend a Digital Injury Summary equipped with 2D animations, illustrations, and other exhibits.

-- You're on a tight deadline, or a tight budget.
+- You’re on a tight deadline or a tight budget.

-The purpose of this guide is help you understand these guidelines, and why you should consider 3D or 2D for certain scenarios.
+The purpose of this guide is to help you understand these guidelines, and why you should consider 3D or 2D for certain scenarios.

 3D Animated Camera Movement

-3D animation is necessary when you want or need the ability to cinematically maneuver the camera throughout your animation with three-dimentional context.
+3D animation is necessary when you want or need the ability to cinematically maneuver the camera throughout your animation with three-dimensional context.
 These two examples compare the difference between 3D and 2D animated cervical spine surgeries.